ChamiLamelas/Music_Tab_Project/README.md

 **Warning:** Not every possible problem with an input tab file is listed above.
 The error reporting system outlined in the exceptions library is meant to assist in helping prepare a correct input tab file.

+## Using the Configuration File

+I have added this section before running the program because it is essential to understand how the configuration file works (and how you may need to change it) before trying to run the program.

+The configuration file is designed to provide the user more freedom in how the program behaves on input data.
+It may be best to examine the default configuration file before writing one on your own and make sure it has the same name as the default configuration file.
+If you are using Windows, I would recommend using WordPad if you do not have another text editor such as Atom or Notepad++ to open the config file, as Notepad doesn't display the line breaks in the default config file.

+Furthermore, to help yourself, you can add line comments in the configuration file by placing a hashtag "#" at the beginning of each comment line (as with Python).
+Comments can also be made after configuration lines by placing a "#".
+The program will ignore any text following the hashtag.
+Lastly, errors in the configuration file are also reported to the log file.

+**Important:** If you wish to write your own configuration file and provide different settings for the various options that can be configured in this program, make sure you put the new options and settings in the same order as in the default configuration file.
+Otherwise, an error will occur.

+The following sections discuss several changes you may have to make to your configuration file, based on the input files you will be providing the program.

 ### Tab Characters in the Input File

 It is quite possible for the lines that contain the timing identifiers to contain tab characters ("\t"), especially if the user has decided to spread out the notes in the string lines.
 Due to the way that the program parses the input and assigns notes their length of time, the tab character causes problems.
 To solve this issue, the program will replace all tabs found in the timing lines with the number of spaces that correspond to a tab.
 By default, this is 8 spaces.
 However, in some text editors the number of spaces in a tab can be changed.
 Therefore, in the configuration file, a setting was added to specify how many spaces a tab should be replaced with.
 It is by default, set to 8: